JCarlosMtzZ/JCarlosMtzZ/README.md

 ### Hi there 👋
-I'm Carlos and I'm studying a B.S. in Computer Science and Technology.
+I'm Carlos and I'm pursuing a B.S. in Computer Science and Technology.
 I have strong academic achievement and volunteering experience.
 I can handle different technologies and I'm keen to pursue a Software Development career in web platforms (Full Stack), as well as mobile ones.

 **Languages**